Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/elemental/djinni.md

 NoteIcon: monster
 BestiaryType: elemental
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 144, Princes of the Apocalypse, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Djinni](2-Mechanics/CLI/bestiary/elemental/djinni.md)
 *Source: Monster Manual p.
 144, Princes of the Apocalypse, Ghosts of Saltmarsh, Tasha's Cauldron of Everything, Candlekeep Mysteries, Journeys through the Radiant Citadel.
 Available in the SRD.*